Close

 • Proof of sufficient funds for stay

 Passports must be valid at the time of entry and exit, with one blank page required.
-For employment purposes or work permits, some sources indicate six months validity may be required.
+For employment purposes or work permits, six months validity may be required.

 Who Needs a Visa?

-Visitors from countries in Africa, Asia, and parts of South America are usually required to apply for a Jamaican travel visa.
-Nationals of certain countries require an entry visa, which is normally issued by a Jamaican Consular office.
+Visitors from non-Commonwealth countries in Africa, Asia, and parts of South America that are not covered by a bilateral visa-exemption agreement are generally required to apply in advance for a Jamaican entry visa through the nearest Jamaican consular office.
 Diplomatic and official passport holders may have different requirements.

 Special Visa Exemptions